ibm-cloud-docs/watsonx-code-assistant/wca-upgrade-java.md

 ## Analyzing your application to upgrade the Java version
  {: #step-analyze}

+The analysis provides you with a list of issues to address.
+After you fix the issues, the Java version for your application is upgraded.

+If you revert the changes to your code, you must click **Return to analyze** and do a full analysis if you want to perform the Java upgrade again.

 1. Click a file or directory in the project that you want to upgrade, click **{{site.data.keyword.wca_short}}**, then click **Upgrade Java Version**.
 1. On your Upgrade <*your application name*> page, select the analysis parameters, which define the rules that the application is analyzed against.